WHY BECOME A GRI?

 You must complete all of the 6 GRI classes.
 Classes may be completed in any order.
-Each class is two days long, with a test at the end of the second day.
-To receive credit for their GRI designation, students must receive a 70% on the exam.
-Students may retake the exam if necessary.
+Each class is two days long and to receive credit for GRI designation, students must attend the entire course.
 You have 5 years from the date of your first class to complete the designation.
 Once you finish all six classes, you pay a one-time $20 designation fee, and you will then receive the designation.

 GRI Course Descriptions

 - GRI 101/Rookie Training (0596) 15 CE hrs

 Covers the basics required for high-level performance in the real estate industry.
 It addresses prospecting, preparing and presenting a CMA, listing presentations, serving listings, processing offers, and closing techniques.

 - GRI 102: Residential Construction, Appraisal, and Environmental Issues (0164R) 15 “R” CE hr